Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled

-The width of separability windows being found for different subcases of EC-density matrices dramatically depends on $ D $ and $ N $.
-As the result, it was shown, that the specific structure of the entire set of entanglement parameter values srongly depends on the character of coupling and/or mixing between distinct quantum subsystems of a given quantum ensemble the equally connected density matrix of interest describes.
-Interestingly, certain dualitites between different regimes of inter-parties coupling have been found to take place as well as the unexpected parallels with some known results from the Anderson localisation picture.
-It was also shown, that general approach developed gives interesting and in many cases intuitively clear predictions about the degree of entanglement for some very common types of equally connected quantum ensembles such as interacting and non-interacting spin chains, arrays of either decoupled or interacting quantum oscillators, one-dimensional strongly correlated electron systems, etc.
+Interestingly, certain dualities between different regimes of inter-parties coupling have been found to take place as well as the unexpected parallels with some known results from the Anderson localisation picture.
+It was also shown, that general approach developed gives expectable and in many cases intuitively clear predictions on the separability for many very common types of equally connected quantum ensembles, such as interacting and non-interacting spin chains, arrays of either decoupled or interacting quantum oscillators, one-dimensional strongly correlated electron systems, etc.

 All the obtained qualitatively new results and predictions all together seem to fill the substantial gap in our understanding of physical reasons behind the separability/entanglement problem for arbitrary density matrices in its most general formulation.
 On the other hand, a number of completely new results for separability/entanglement thresholds of equally connected density matrices also can have a widest possible implementation in the majority of quantum computations- and quantum measurements protocols being performed on a variety of platforms which all make use of underlying quantum interacting many-body systems and quantum statistical ensembles of different nature.